nswerner/handmade/NOTES.md

     - after I filtered, I did not refactor later code to use the filtered version -COMPLETE- Force price have 2 decimal places
-    -USED .toFixed(2); right in the display component -OPEN- Need to implement the ability to remove a picture attachment from product in my update form
-    - idea: boolean in state that defaults false, and returns true if a photo has been deleted
-    - some logic to send two HTML requests in the event that a photo has been deleted
-        - PATCH: used to add any photos
-        - PUT: used to set exactly how we want (i.e. exclude the deleted product picture) -OPEN- Need to validate the presence of atleast one picture and render errors in Product Form -COMPLETE- Add lorem ipsum or even better, static information, to product show page -COMPLETE- Need to handle AJAX request error in form in the event that theres no photo -COMPLETE- PRODUCTSHOW picture ul is off kilter to the right after heroku push -OPEN- Add a Are you sure? (this action is final) prompt to end listings -COMPLETE- subSplash image has Etsy in it still -COMPLETE- Product Index - one tall image throws the row size for every image
+    -USED .toFixed(2); right in the display component -COMPLETE- Add lorem ipsum or even better, static information, to product show page -COMPLETE- Need to handle AJAX request error in form in the event that theres no photo -COMPLETE- PRODUCTSHOW picture ul is off kilter to the right after heroku push -COMPLETE- subSplash image has Etsy in it still -COMPLETE- Product Index - one tall image throws the row size for every image
     - Maybe add div around image itself, make image height auto and the surrounding div 11vw with overflow hidden
     - Not sure that works well because it makes the wider images go out of the picture
-    - May need logic to decide if image is tall or wide or let users set thumbnail images on listing -COMPLETE- App looks slightly shifted to the right -OPEN- Add first name/ last name to the User model and profile dropdown -COMPLETE- Remove Lorem Ipsum on the Product Show Overview Page -OPEN- Will need to Refactor the Shop Manager Header to render based on the selection in the left nav;
--OPEN- Anticipating Very Long Product Titles will overrun the Shop Manager List Items -COMPLETE- Back end for cart is extensive, may need to refactor and will certainly need to include error handling.
+    - May need logic to decide if image is tall or wide or let users set thumbnail images on listing -COMPLETE- App looks slightly shifted to the right -COMPLETE- Remove Lorem Ipsum on the Product Show Overview Page -COMPLETE- Back end for cart is extensive, may need to refactor and will certainly need to include error handling.
 Since the cart show view is so extensive, I don't know that I need all the methods in the CartItemController.
     - WILL NEED: CREATE (adds an item to a cart), UPDATE (to change item quantity), DELETE (removes item from a cart) but unsure about show and index since an ajax request to cart will fetch all the data needed to display the cart
 -COMPLETE- Margin in the Shop Manager Index Items only affects the first line of the header text